Reusable Nappies - It Doesn't Have to be All or Nothing

-The average child potty trains for around 2.5 years, during that time you could spend £1000's on disposable nappies, versus around £400 on a set of reusable nappies.
-The reusable nappies can then go on to be used on multiple children if you have more children or be sold on to others.
-Most families save around £1000 by using reusable nappies on one child.
+The average child potty trains around 2.5 years, during that time the you could spend '1000's of pounds on disposable nappies, verses around '400 on a set or reusable nappies.'
+The reusable nappies can then go on to be used on multiple children if you have more children or be sold on to others.'
+Most families save around '1000 by using reusable nappies on one child.

 2) Is kinder to the environment and the item can be reused many times

-A disposable nappy sits in a landfill for over 400 years, this in itself is a scary fact, not to mention the process required to manufacture it to start with.
-Having nappies in your household significantly increases your daily waste which will then be dumped in landfills.
-Around 250 million disposable nappies are thrown into landfills every day.
-All of those nappies since the disposable nappy started being used in the UK, in the 1980s, are still sitting there in landfill today.
-Whilst a reusable does require a manufacturing process too, and water to wash and make, it still far outweighs the process and impact of a disposable.
-Washing your nappies at 40 and line drying is the most cost-effective and environmentally friendly way to preserve your washable nappies.
+A disposable nappy sits in landfill for over 400 years, this in itself is a scary fact, not to mention the process required to manufacture it to start with.'
+Having nappies in your household significantly increases your daily waste which will then be dumped in landfill.'
+Around 250 million disposable nappies are thrown in to landfill everyday.'
+All of those nappies since the disposable nappy started being used in the UK, in the 1980's, are still sitting there in landfill today.'
+Whilst a reusable does require a manufacturing process too, and water to wash and make, it still far out weighs the process and impact of a disposable.'
+Washing your nappies at 40 and line drying is the most cost effective and environmentally friendly way to preserve your washable nappies.

-3) Is kinder on baby's skin, with no chemicals and can reduce nappy rash and other skin issues
+3) Is kinder on babies skin, with no chemicals and can reduce nappy rash and other skin issues

-The natural fibres of cloth nappies mean the nappies are soft and comfortable for babies and let the skin breathe more freely.
-Many cloth nappy users report that their babies do not suffer any skin issues and that they do not experience a nappy rash at all.
-This is mainly due to the air circulation and there are no chemicals next to the skin.
+The natural fibres of cloth nappies mean the nappies ar soft and comfortable for baby and let the skin breathe more freely.'
+Many cloth nappy users report that their babies do not suffer any skin issues and that they do not experience nappy rash at all.'
+This is mainly due to the air circulation and there being no chemicals next to the skin.

 4) Is MUCH much simpler than you imagine, no soaking, scrubbing, just throw in your washing machine